atulrc/ML-ex3/README.md

-# ML-ex3
-Octave and Python solutions for Machine Learning Coursera from Andrew Ng
+Octave and Python solutions for exercise 3 for Coursera Machine Learning by Andrew Ng.
+Refer ex3.pdf for more details.